 Looking for some unusual rocks, fossils, gemstones and minerals to collect?
-Here are ten odd specimens that appeal to amateur rockhounds of all ages!
-Be the envy of other mineral collectors with strange stones that have special stories and are surefire crowd pleasers.
+Here are 10 odd specimens that appeal to amateur rockhounds of all ages!
+Be the envy of other mineral collectors with strange stones that have special stories and are surefire crowd-pleasers.

 Rocks and minerals are a great way to share a hobby and learn about geology.
 You can find most of the ones on this list at lapidary and rock shows or even fossicking, if mum or dad are keen!
 Many of these specimens are relatively inexpensive, so you won’t have to break the bank in order to start a really cool beginner collection.

 This is a new addition to my own collection, as I couldn’t resist it at the most recent lapidary show I attended.
 Basically it is a hematite stone that has been turned into magnet and had magnetite crystals sprinkled all over it.

 Magnetite and hematite are both iron ores.
 Magnetite is the most magnetic mineral in the world.
 When it was discovered, it was used in the world's first magnetic compass.
 Magnetite is mined in the USA and Canada.

 Hematite is made up of 70% iron and is found in Brazil, Australia and Asia.
 It is far easier to mine than magnetite because it already contains a lot of iron, so it doesn't cost as much to extract the iron for commercial use.

 You can pull the magnetite off and put it on again, just like playing with magnets, only it’s more geological looking.